It's Not A Good Week To Be Ed Sheeran

-It's only Thursday, but it might be time for Ed Sheeran to call it a week.
-The singer has faced two major stumbles this week, and one is to the tune of $100 million.
+It might be time for Ed Sheeran to call it a week: the singer has faced two major stumbles, and one is to the tune of £75 million.
 Potentially, at least.
-Structured Asset Sales has filed a suit against Sheeran claiming his song "Thinking Out Loud" plagiarizes the melody, rhythms, harmonies, drums, bassline, backing chorus, tempo, syncopation and looping of Marvin Gaye's "Let's Get It On."
+Structured Asset Sales has filed a suit against Sheeran claiming his song "Thinking Out Loud" plagiarises the melody, rhythms, harmonies, drums, bassline, backing chorus, tempo, syncopation and looping of Marvin Gaye's "Let's Get It On."

 Those are...a lot of things, but this isn't the first time that song has faced legal troubles.
 In 2016, he was sued by the family of "Let's Get It On" co-writer, Ed Townsend.
 However, the case was dismissed in 2017.